integralong/integralong.github.io/_posts/2025-03-24-RobotProject.md

 2023 Oct – 2024 April, Engineering Lab Course - EGN 3000  at University of South Florida

-🔬 Team | Maribel Serracin, Giang Ha, Chelsea Gabarron, Maria Hanna, Maddie Jarzabek, Archana Rao, Lauren Song, Gayathri Mannem
+🔬 Team | Lauren Song, Fabian Martin, Robert Tortolo, RC Wyatte, Erik Langschwager

 ## Executive Summary
 Our project focuses on the development of Wheelie, a kid friendly robot designed for K-12 STEM education.
 The objective is to create an accesible learning tool that encourages engagement and exploration among students while also addressing the barreirs to entry into engineering education.